Sayfan-AI/ai-six/planning.md

 - [x] Expose usage information (tokens)
 - [x] Configuration
 - [x] MCP support (engine is MCP client, local tools can run as MCP server)
-- [ ] A2A support
+- [x] A2A support
-- [ ] Async tool use (continue interacting with the user while tools are running in the background)
+- [x] Async tool use (continue interacting with the user while tools are running in the background)
+- [x] Switch to uv
-- [ ] Switch AI-6 core to async
+- - [ ] Switch AI-6 core to async
 - [ ] Custom AI-6 frontend from scratch (web-based, mobile-friendly)
-- [ ] Switch to uv
 - [ ] Tool dependency injection (support tools that require constructor arguments like engine, config, etc.)
 - [ ] Add pipe support (e.g. `ls | grep foo`) to CommandTool
 - [ ] Parallel tool execution (run multiple tools in parallel and wait for all of them to finish)